 BLM Announces Winter Fortymile Federal Subsistence Caribou Hunt Dates and Harvest Limit

-FAIRBANKS, AK — The Bureau of Land Management (BLM) Eastern Interior Field Office, under authority delegated by the Federal Subsistence Board, will open caribou hunting on federal public lands in Units 20E, 25C, and 20F East of the Dalton Highway and South of the Yukon River on October 27, 2020, to provide harvest opportunities for federal subsistence users.
+FAIRBANKS, Alaska — The Bureau of Land Management (BLM) Eastern Interior Field Office, under authority delegated by the Federal Subsistence Board, after consulting with the National Park Service, Alaska Department of Fish and Game, US Fish and Wildlife Service, and the Eastern Interior Regional Advisory Council, will open caribou hunting on federal public lands in Units 20E, 25C, and 20F East of the Dalton Highway and South of the Yukon River on October 27, 2021 to provide opportunities for federal subsistence users.

 Registration permits for RC867 are available online at hunt.alaska.gov and at ADF&G offices in Fairbanks, Delta Junction, Tok, Anchorage, Douglas, and Palmer, as well as from vendors in Eagle, Central and Tok.
 Hunters should review the RC867 permit conditions.

-Successful hunters must report their harvests within three days online at hunt.alaska.gov, by phone at (907) 883-2971, or in person at the ADF&G office in Tok.
+Successful hunters must report their kills within three days online at hunt.alaska.gov, by phone at (907) 883-2971, or in person at the ADF&G office in Tok.
 Hunters who report by phone must also mail their permit reports or drop them off at the Tok ADF&G office.
-Unsuccessful hunters must return their reports to the Tok office or report online at hunt.alaska.gov by April 15, 2021.
+Unsuccessful hunters must return their reports to the Tok office or report online at hunt.alaska.gov by April 15, 2022.

 Information and updates on the RC867 caribou hunt are available on the Fortymile Hotline at (907) 267-2310.
 When the State of Alaska portion of RC867 is open, all Alaska residents may hunt on federal and non-federal land.